 Visitor Experience Facilitator

 The Nasher Sculpture Center in Dallas, TX is seeking individuals with a passion for the arts and an even stronger passion for customer service to join the team as a Visitor Experiences Facilitator, who is responsible for ensuring every guest at the museum has a meaningful experience.
 As the face of the museum, the Visitor Experiences Facilitator is responsible for engaging visitors in galleries, selling admissions tickets, promoting memberships, and providing information about the museum’s collection, special exhibitions, and the community at large.
+This is a part-time position not to exceed 24 hours per week at $13 per hour.

 The curatorial internship provides an excellent opportunity for a motivated undergraduate or graduate student to gain experience in a range of curatorial activities, including exhibition preparation, gallery installations, documentation and research projects involving the Sculpture Center’s permanent collection, as well as publication projects and special exhibitions.
 Applicants must have excellent written and oral communication skills, be very organized and able to work independently.
 Art History majors with an interest in modern and contemporary art are preferred.
 The internship is unpaid, but can be taken for college credit if your program allows.
 Dates and hours are flexible, but the internship requires a commitment of 15-25 hours per week.
 To apply, please send a cover letter and résumé to Jed Morse at [email protected].